 - a secure mailbox

-Sites might also have extra facilities such as meeting rooms or children's play areas and access to education and health services.
-For example a health visitor or teacher may call at the site
+Sites might have extra facilities such as meeting rooms or children's play areas.
+There may be access to education and health services, with a health visitor or teacher calling at the site.

 Not all facilities are accessible for disabled people.